programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ```
 CREATE DATABASE newspaper_search_results;
 ```
 2. Run the CREATE DATABASE command.
-Click on the **lightning bolt** or using the menu click Query | Execute Current Statement.
+Click on the **lightning bolt** or using the menu, click Query | Execute Current Statement.
 3. Beside **SCHEMAS**, if necessary, click the refresh icon.
 4. The new database **newspaper_search_results** should be visible under SCHEMAS